 - Take on a challenging assignment within your current job.

-- Learn from someone else (your manager, a coach, a subject matter expert or role model).
+- Learn from someone else (your manager, a coach, a subject matter expert, or role model).

 The Discussion With Your Manager

 Keep your plan in front of you at all times.
-Check off those items you complete, you’ll feel a sense of accomplishment.
-Think about what you did, what you read, what you learned.
+As you check off those items you complete, you’ll feel a sense of accomplishment.
+Think about what you did, what you read, and what you learned.
 What were the lessons?
 What should you incorporate as a permanent part of your repertoire?
 What should you reject?
 What did you learn about yourself?
 Your follow-up discussions with your manager will help you uncover those “V8 moments,” and the two of you will assess progress and come up with any modifications to your plan.